prismformore/Multi-Task-Transformer/README.md

 Specifically, identical to ATRC and ASTMT, we use [maxDist](https://github.com/jponttuset/seism/blob/6af0cad37d40f5b4cbd6ca1d3606ec13b176c351/src/scripts/eval_method.m#L34)=0.0075 for PASCAL-Context and maxDist=0.011 for NYUD-v2.
 Thresholds for HED (under seism/parameters/HED.txt) are used. ```read_one_cont_png``` is used as IO function in SEISM.

-# 5. Get pre-trained models
+# :partying_face:	 Pre-trained InvPT models
 To faciliate the community to reproduce our SoTA results, we re-train our best performing models with the training code in this repository and provide the weights for the reserachers.

 ### Download pre-trained models